Maria Almasri

-Maria Almasri (מריה אלמסרי, ماريا المصري; born 14 March 2004) is an Israeli professional footballer who plays as a striker for German club 1.
-FFC Turbine Potsdam and Israeli national team.
+Maria Almasri (מריה אלמסרי, ماريا المصري; born 14 March 2004) is an Israeli professional footballer who plays as a striker for Israeli national team.

 Club career

 Almasri played for Orthodox Jaffa, Hapoel Petah Tikva and The Girls' Soccer Academy of Wingate Institute in youth level.
 She started her senior career at Maccabi Kishronot Hadera in 2020.
 In summer 2022, she signed for French club Grenoble Foot 38.
 In January 2023, she returned to Israel to play for ASA Tel Aviv University.
-In January 2024, she joined German side 1.
-FFC Turbine Potsdam.
+In January 2024, she joined German side Turbine Potsdam.
+In May 2025, following the club's relegation to the 2.
+Frauen-Bundesliga, Almasri was released along with fellow Israelis Irena Kuznetsov, Noa Selimhodzic, and Shahar Nakav.
+Four months later, in Ssptember 2025, Almasri joined 2.
+Frauen-Bundesliga club SC Sand.

 International career

 Almasri made her debut for the Israeli national team on 1 September 2022 in a 2–0 victory over Bulgaria during the 2023 World Cup qualification.
 On 2 December 2023, she scored her first international goal in a 6–1 victory over Armenia during the UEFA Nations League.